RileyBerycz/OC2_Save_Transfer/README.md

 Not certain if it will 100% work with every save file but worth testing as it might!

 ## Appreciation
-Many thanks to WTassoux for the publishing the original python code.
+Many thanks to WTassoux for publishing the original python code.
 I take no credit for the encrpytion or decryption magic of it so thank you.
 Check out all their amazing work here https://github.com/WTassoux